Raynes/pyheap/README.md

     from pyheap import refheap

-From there, you can instantiate a `Paste` object, optionally passing in _username_ and _api-token_ (**Note:** username and token are required for some API calls.)
+From there, you can instantiate a `Paste` object, optionally passing in _username_ and _api-token_ (**Note:** username and token are required for some API calls):

     p = refheap.Paste('username', 'token')

 API calls are made through this new `Paste` object.
-A tuple containing the web service response and the content is returned:
+A tuple containing the web service response and the content is returned.
+Here is some copy/paste from IDLE showing some basic usage:

     >>> p = Paste('username', 'api-token')
     >>> resp = p.get(1)